jjbajor/jjbajor/README.md

 ### 💻 Even cooler stuff I've worked on

+* [BlackJack Game](https://jjbajor.github.io/BlackJack-Game/): This is a BlackJack game I created in Unity!
+Are you feeling lucky? 🎰
 * [Bug Squish Game](https://jjbajor.github.io/Bug-Squish-Game/): In this game, you have to squish all the bugs before time runs out! 🕷
 * [Paint App](https://jjbajor.github.io/Paint-App/): This is a fun program I created to simulate popular computer painting programs.
 Try it out! 🎨